-hi friends many of us has heard about NFC while roaming around the globe,but some of them (including me) may are not familiar with this term…so let’s see what is NFC ? and its use in Smartphone applications.
+hi friends many of us have heard about NFC technology while roaming around the globe, but some of them (including me) may are not familiar with this term…so let’s see what is NFC ? and its use in Smartphone applications.

 What Is NFC?